ritza-co/kaboom/doc/21-scenes.md

 ## Setting up the main scene

-A scene in kaboom is a setting for a specific situation or condition.
+A scene in Kaboom is a setting for a specific situation or condition.
 For instance, the "game" scene is the setup of the game displayed while we're still playing, if we lose the game we can cage the setup to a "lose" scene to display our score or that we lost.

 Before we create the "game" scene, let's create a few constants for our game.
 Add the following code below the sprite imports: